dounix/focusrite-autoclock/README.md

 ## Running
 Run on any host that can reach focusrite control(on your local network)

-### Approval in focusrite control, allow the remote device in focusrite control under settings, remote devices
+### Approve in focusrite control, allow the remote device in focusrite control under settings, remote devices
 ![](img/approval.png)

 ### Options